Introduction

 Focus on quality

 Yes, at first glance, some might appreciate that the work was done quickly.
-But as soon as bugs appear, no matter how tiny, people tend to forget that this was done quickly and might even turn that against you by proclaiming that you lack attention to detail.
+But as soon as bugs appear, no matter how tiny, people tend to forget that this was done rapidly and might even turn that against you by proclaiming that you lack attention to detail.

 Conclusion